 - Do not advertise anything which is "for-profit" and do not use the Temple to promote non-Temple services.

 - Please give warnings if something you link to is Not Safe For Work (NSFW) or contains mature content.

-- No stealth adervtising such as trying to poach members by promoting other organisations.
+- No stealth advertising such as trying to poach members by promoting other organizations.

 - No usernames with titles such as "Darth", "Knight", "Lord", "Master" etc.